SAML-Toolkits/java-saml/README.md

 # will be signed.
 onelogin.saml2.security.logoutresponse_signed = false

-# Sign the Metadata
-# Empty means no signature, or comma separate the keyFileName and the certFileName
-onelogin.saml2.security.want_messages_signed =

 # Indicates a requirement for the <samlp:Response>, <samlp:LogoutRequest> and
 # <samlp:LogoutResponse> elements received by this SP to be signed.
+onelogin.saml2.security.want_messages_signed = false

+# Indicates a requirement for the <saml:Assertion> elements received by this SP to be signed.
 onelogin.saml2.security.want_assertions_signed = false

 # Indicates a requirement for the Metadata of this SP to be signed.
 # Right now supported null (in order to not sign) or true (sign using SP private key)
 onelogin.saml2.security.sign_metadata =

 # Indicates a requirement for the Assertions received by this SP to be encrypted
 onelogin.saml2.security.want_assertions_encrypted = false

 # Indicates a requirement for the NameID received by this SP to be encrypted
 onelogin.saml2.security.want_nameid_encrypted = false

 # Authentication context.
 # Set Empty and no AuthContext will be sent in the AuthNRequest,